control-toolbox/CTSandboxZenodo/README.md

 If you use this in your work, please cite us:

-> Caillau, J., Cots, O., Gergaud, J., Martinon, P., & Sed, S. OptimalControl.jl: a Julia package to modelise and solve optimal control problems in the ODE's [Computer software]. https://doi.org/10.5072/zenodo.101621
+> Caillau, J., Cots, O., Gergaud, J., Martinon, P., & Sed, S. OptimalControl.jl: a Julia package to modelise and solve optimal control problems with ODE's [Computer software]. https://doi.org/10.5072/zenodo.101621

 or in `bibtex` format: